textagroup/powerlifting/README.md

 One file herokuFullSetup.csv is for Heroku setups using ClearDB which do not have sequential primary keys.

+A dev task has been created FixHerokuLifterClassIDsTask which will fix the Override IDs for ClearDB databases when they are not in sync.

+## Record dev task

+A dev task has been created to clear all the current records and then recreate them from the current results.

 # Disclaimer

 Some of the data will be wrong for the standards as I used the CDPA records spreadsheet